 Pendleton customers are discriminating about quality, they look for the Pendleton brand as a complement to this same shared values.

 What is a typical day like at the Pendleton Mill?

-A typical day at a Pendleton Mill is focused on ensuring the quality of our woollen textile fabrics.
-We inspect 100% of all fabrics and blankets for colour, hand and appearance and technical correctness.
+A typical day at a Pendleton Mill is focused on ensuring the quality of our woolen textile fabrics.
+We inspect 100% of all fabrics and blankets for color, hand and appearance and technical correctness.
 All of our fabric must meet the “Warranted To Be A Pendleton” standard.

-What is your favourite Pendleton design and why?
+What is your favorite Pendleton design and why?